ChristineTham/christinetham.github.io/src/pages/bio/childhood.md

 chance to stay in Klang long, because soon after we moved to Kuala Terengganu.

-According to my mum, there is an interesting story connected to my stay here when I was about 1 years old.
+According to my mum, there is an interesting story connected to my stay here when I was about 1 year old.

 We moved to a rented house and the rent was apparently surprisingly affordable.
 However, I would wake up every night crying at around 11pm.
 No matter what my